efrecon/machinery/README.md

 #### `memory`

-`memory` should be an integer and specifies the amount of memory in MB to allocate for that virtual machine.
+`memory` should specify the amount of memory for that virtual machine, it defaults to being expressed in MiB (see discussion above).
 This will be automatically translated to each driver-specific option whenever possible.
 A warning will be issued at creation time if the driver does not support that option.

 #### `labels`